OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

     print(p[b"param3"])

-The parameters can then be accessed as
+The parameters can also be accessed as

 .. code-block:: pycon